bethlambert/bethlambert/README.md

 - 👋 Hi, I’m @bethlambert a seasoned enterprise pre-sales solution architect
 - 👀 I’m interested in learning and applying my AI and GenAI skills to practical use cases.
-- 🌱 I’m currently learning CI CD and DevOps in context to the Conversational AI
+- 🌱 I’m currently honing my technical skills ti develop and deploy search, chatbot and web application and knowledge bases
 - 💞️ I’m looking to collaborate on keeping up to date with enterprise applications of AI / GenAI
 - 📫 How to reach me bethlambert@visintovalue.ai